 The department is focused on creating environments to increase Aboriginal participation in organised sport and active recreation as athletes, coaches, officials and administrators from grassroots programs through to elite competition.

 Participation in sport and recreation plays a vital role in improving the health and wellbeing of Aboriginal people and their communities.
 It provides a range of benefits including increase self esteem, social cohesion, better health and overall wellbeing.

-There are nine members, of which seven are external appointments, namely Bruce Loo (Chair), Wayne Nannup, David Collard, Mick Albert, Cheryl Kickett-Tucker, Rishelle Hume and Clive Walley.
-DSR representatives are Ron Alexander (Director General, Department of Sport and Recreation) and Antoni Grover.
+There are eight members, of which six are external appointments, namely Bruce Loo (Chair), Wayne Nannup, Mick Albert, Cheryl Kickett-Tucker, Rishelle Hume and Clive Walley.
+Sport and Recreation representatives are Graham Brimage (Executive Director Sport and Recreation) and Antoni Grover.

 You can also stay up-to-date with all the Aboriginal sport and recreation activities happening throughout WA by reading the latest edition of The Chronicle, or by contacting one of the Aboriginal Sport Development Officers.